 Get ready for the BEST Salmon Tacos!
 Fresh salmon, marinated in spices, topped with cilantro-lime sauce, mango salsa, and served on charred corn tortillas!

 My husband loves salmon and can’t get enough of a good fish taco.
-One bite of these and he declared them to be the best fish tacos he’s ever had.
-I could not wait to share the recipe with you!
+After one bite of these, he declared them the best fish tacos he’s ever had.
+I couldn’t wait to share the recipe with you.
 It’s quickly become a favorite in my home.

-Inspired by my popular Shrimp Tacos, this recipe uses a similar spice blend and my go-to Cilantro-Lime Sauce, which I use in both the slaw and as a drizzle on top.
-I usually add Mango-Avocado Salsa for an extra pop of flavor, but they’re tasty without it if you’re short on time!
+Inspired by my popular Shrimp Tacos, this recipe uses a similar spice blend and my go-to Cilantro-Lime Sauce, which I mix into the slaw and drizzle on top.
+I usually add Mango-Avocado Salsa for an extra pop of flavor, but they’re still so tasty without it if you’re short on time.

 Ingredients In Salmon Tacos